 Jenie was a member of Mid Columbia Ballet, a regional honor ballet company of Regional Dance America - Pacific, which performed classical and contemporary repertoire.
 She performed in ballets with Mid Columbia Ballet and the Tri-Cities Academy of Ballet and Music in soloist roles such as Arabian Coffee from The Nutcracker, the Genie in Aladdin and Giselle.

 Jenie also was a member of the nationally ranked Eastern Washington Elite Dance Team competing at the Universal Dance Association Championships.
 She also was Captain and main choreographer for the Hanford High School Dance Team.

-When Jenie is not teaching her students, she is busy traveling across the U.S. and Canada while supporting her 15 year old son, Kason Lau - Team Italian Motors USA/go kart driver.
+When Jenie is not teaching her students, she is busy traveling across the U.S. and Canada while supporting her 16 year old son, Kason Lau - Team Italian Motors USA/go kart driver.
 Kason Lau is a national level competitor, regional and club champion.
-To learn more about Kason Lau: (coming soon).

 Copyright 2015.
 Young EduArts.
 All rights reserved.